 - High-tech features

 Buy the IQ if...

-Looking at the PAX 3 vs DavVinci IQ it is clear both are great vaporizers with a lot more in common than not—making them fairly interchangeable when it really comes down to it.
-Your personal vaping preference and style will be what makes one of these a better fit for you.
-It's hard to go wrong with either, they'll keep you satisfied.
+Looking at the PAX 3 vs DaVinci IQ, it's clear both are great vaporizers with a lot more in common than not—making them fairly interchangeable when it really comes down to it.
+Personal preference for aesthetic design and feature set comes into play, and the PAX 3's lower price point and concentrate compatibility offers a superior value.
 As always, feel free to ask any questions in the comments.